Helier: Commentary

 The Life of Saint Helier was written in, or after the 10th century.

 G.R.
 Balleine was critical of the Passion of St. Helier, noting that "its chronology is absurd.
 St. Helier was born, we are told, 'after the death of wicked Queen Brunehild, when Childebert governed the Francs'.
 This must be Childebert III, who came to the throne in 693.
 But Helier became a disciple of St. Marculf, who died in 558; and 'according to one account he was buried by the famous eighth century Bishop Willebrod.'
 In other words he was baptised 150 years before he was born, and buried, while still a young man, two hundred years later."

-Charles Grosset notes that the Passion of St. Helier, written in the 10th or 11th century, draws upon two very much earlier lives of St. Marculf (A and B), and amends them to suit the narrative.

-Grosset's conclusion is that the life of St. Helier is extremely poorly documented, and like Balleine, he considers it largely fictional.
+Charles Grosset notes that the Passion of St. Helier, written in the 10th or 11th century, draws upon two very much earlier lives of Marculf (A and B), and amends them to suit the narrative.
+Grosset's conclusion is that the life of Helier is extremely poorly documented, and like Balleine, he considers it largely fictional.
 He sees the writer as having "been given the task of writing a life of the hermit Helier, who lived in Jersey and has a few bare facts known about him: the cave where he lived, healing of the sick, and death at the hands of pirates.
 He discovered a similar sounding name to Helier in the district of Tongres, and also a hermit called Eletus in the Life of St. Marcouf.
 He did not hesitate to identify Helier with the near namesake in Tongres, or to make an identification with Eletus, taking the story of a miracle set on an island whose place-name was not to be found on the map."